 Are you ready to make a difference in someone’s life?
-South Boston T.E.A.M.
+T.E.A.M.
 (Together Engaging Adolescents through Mentoring), a program of Catholic Charities Labouré Center, matches South Boston youth, ages 8 - 16, with caring, adult mentors.
-The first matches were made in April 1999, and since then nearly 200 matches have been made.
+The first matches were made in April 1999, and since then nearly 300 matches have been made.

 Once matched the pair meets once a week for two hours or more.
 The meetings are set on a week to week basis, depending on the availability of the youth and the mentor.
 Group activities take place monthly and program staff checks in regularly to provide support.
 Mentors attend regular meetings for additional training and support throughout the year.

-Our mission statement: T.E.A.M. is a one-to-one community-based mentoring program that matches youth who live in South Boston with caring adult mentors.
-T.E.A.M. is enhancing the resilience of youth in South Boston by increasing their self-esteem, strengthening their school-attachment, and fostering their ability to make positive life choices.
+Our mission statement: To enhance the resiliency of youth by increasing their self-esteem, strengthening their school-attachment, and fostering their ability to make positive life choices.